rabia-ibtasar/rabia-ibtasar.github.io/content/_index.md

       avatar:
         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: square # Options: circle (default), square, rounded
-  - block: markdown
+ # - block: markdown
- #   content:
+    #content:
      # title: '📚 My Research'
     #  subtitle: ''
    #   text: |-
   #       My research sits at the intersection of Human-Computer Interaction, computing education, and learning sciences.
-I design and study        learning environments that #broaden participation in computing, particularly for girls.
-Grounded in the DICE framework, my work            examines how knowledge, value, and belonging can be supported #through both material and social scaffolds.
-Through the MyTurn              social robotics program, I explore how collaborative design, storytelling, and mentorship can #reshape how young learners perceive         computing and their place within it.
+I design and study        learning environments that     #        broaden participation in computing, particularly for girls.
+Grounded in the DICE framework, my work examines how knowledge, value, and belonging can be               #supported #through both material and social scaffolds.
+Through the MyTurn social robotics program, I explore how collaborative design and            mentorship can #reshape how #young learners perceive         computing and their place within it.
 #       I use a combination of qualitative and quantitative methods, including artifact analysis, thematic analysis, and design-based             research, to understand how #learners engage with and make meaning from these experiences.
 #        Please reach out to collaborate!
  #   design: